leppott/CASTfxn/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-    #> Last Update: 2019-05-16 14:58:48
+    #> Last Update: 2020-08-28 14:54:40

 Suite of functions for the Causal Assessment Screening Tool (CAST).
+Includes Shiny app.

 ## Badges